Audit technology: Technology in the Big Four

-The “Big Four Accounting firms, Deloitte, PricewaterhouseCoopers (PwC), Ernst & Young (EY), and KPMG all use a combination of audit technologies including machine learning, artificial intelligence, robotics, and visualizations to test more data in a more efficient and effective manner.
-Many accounting firms use their own comprehensive auditing software to deliver a seamless experience for their clients.
-Examples of auditing software used by the “Big Four” firms are: Aura (PwC), Clara (KPMG), Omnia (Deloitte), and Canvas, Helix and Atlas (EY).
-While each of these software are tailored to each firm’s particular audit strategy, there are most definitely commonalities across them all.
+The “Big Four accounting firms, Deloitte, PricewaterhouseCoopers (PwC), Ernst & Young (EY), and KPMG use technologies such as machine learning, artificial intelligence, robotics and data visualization in audit work.
+They have also developed proprietary audit platforms, including Aura at PwC, Omnia at Deloitte and Canvas at EY.
+These platforms support audit planning, data analysis, documentation and review processes.

 Focus on AI and robotics

-As technology has progressed over the years and subsequently made the process of an audit much more simple, smart machines are now beginning to redefine how audits are done, as well as their quality and timeliness.
-Public accounting firms across the globe now race to power their audits with machines, robots, and AI-powered systems to become the leaders in auditing.
-With this rapid increase in the use of automated machines to complete large sections of audits, a recent analysis by PricewaterhouseCoopers (PwC) now suggests that up to 30% of UK jobs could be at risk by the early 2030's, across all industries, due to the ability of these machines to work with minimal supervision at a fraction of the cost.
-But what does this mean for the process of an audit?
-All of the Big 4 Accounting firms, including PwC, are making every effort to use this automation to make audits faster, smarter and with less error.
+A recent analysis by PricewaterhouseCoopers (PwC) suggests that up to 30% of UK jobs could be at risk by the early 2030's, across all industries, due to the ability of these machines to work with minimal supervision at a fraction of the cost.
+All of the Big 4 Accounting firms, including PwC, are using automation to make audits.
 For PwC, this led to the creation of their Aura auditing system, which is currently used by every auditor in PwC's network to record and integrate audit activities.
 This AI software ensures that everyone working on an audit works to the same methodology and allows for easy monitoring of audit procedures in real time to ensure audit quality.
-Although AI-enhanced auditing is in its infancy, it is already being used to spot patterns and anomalies in large structured data sets, remember them, and learn from them to apply it to the next set of data.
+AI-enhanced auditing is being used to spot patterns and anomalies in large structured data sets, remember them, and learn from them to apply it to the next set of data.

 Robotics are also beginning to play a heavy role in increasing audit efficiency as with the use of drones in stock counts of assets.
 This process being able to be completed by drones saved the public accounting firm time and money as the auditors will no longer have to physically travel to locations to inspect inventory and other assets.
 Additionally, drones can be used to map areas such as farms or mines to quickly assess the physical state, similar to performing stock counts.